-Name ar Value of pital Stock Percent of Total Par Value of Capital Stock
+Name ar Value of apital Stock Total Par Value of Capital Stock

-Comerica Bank \$ 162,800 6.6%

-American General Life Insurance Company 143,646 5.8
+American General Life Insurance Company \$ 138,903 6.6 %

 Texas Capital Bank, N.A.
-133,159 5.4
+130,305 6.2

+Comerica Bank 122,184 5.8

-Hancock Whitney Bank 90,388 3.7
+Hancock Whitney Bank 104,708 4.9

-NexBank, SSB 89,750 3.6

-\$ 619,743 25.1%
+Life Insurance Company of the Southwest 79,166 3.7

+\$ 575,266 27.2 %

-As of December 31, 2019, all of the stock held by the five institutions shown in the table above was classified as capital in the statement of condition.
+As of December 31, 2020, all of the stock held by the five institutions shown in the table above was classified as capital in the statement of condition.

 As described in Item 1.
 Business, members are required to maintain an investment in Class B stock equal to the sum of a membership investment requirement and an activity-based investment requirement.
-Currently, the membership investment requirement is 0.04 percent of each member's total assets as of the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total assets as of the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total assets as of the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total assets as of the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total assets as of the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total assets as of the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total assets as of the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total end to the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total end to the previous calendar year end, subject to a minimum of \$1,000 percent of each member's total end to the previous calendar year end, subject to a minimum of \$1,000 percent of each member and the previous calendar year end year and a maximum of \$7,000,000.
-The activity-based investment requirement is currently 4.10 percent of outstanding advances, except for advances that were funded in late 2015 under the special reduced stock advances offering discussed below.
+Currently, the membership investment requirement is 0.04 percent of each member's total assets as of the previous calendar year end, subject to a minimum of \$1,000 and a maximum of \$7,000,000.
+The activity-based investment requirement is currently 4.10 percent of outstanding advances, except for advances that were funded under the special reduced stock advances offerings discussed below.
 The Bank's Board of Directors reviews these requirements at least annually and has the authority to adjust them periodically within ranges established in the Capital Plan, as amended from time to time, to ensure that the Bank remains adequately capitalized.
-There were no changes to the investment requirements during the years ended December 31, 2019 or 2018.
+There were no changes to the investment requirements during the years ended December 31, 2020 or 2019.